Random self-similar trees and a hierarchical branching process: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Ed Waymire for his continuing support and encouragement.
 YK wishes to thank Tom Kurtz for providing a feedback regarding infinite dimensional population processes during the workshop {\it Interplay of Stochastic and Deterministic Dynamics} at the Mathematical Biosciences Institute (MBI) held February 22-26, 2016.
 The authors would like to thank Jim Pitman for suggesting relevant publications.
+Comments of an anonymous referee helped us to improve presentation of the results.
 We thank the participants of the conference {\it Random Trees and Maps : Probabilistic and Combinatorial Aspects}, June 6-10, 2016, Centre International de Rencontres Math\'ematiques (CIRM), Marseille, France, and the {\it 31st Conference on Mathematical Geophysics} of the International Union of Geodesy and Geophysics, June 6-10, 2016, Paris, France to whom we presented an early version of this work.
+The authors acknowledge financial support from the National Science Foundation, awards NSF DMS-1412557 (Y.K.) and NSF EAR-1723033 (I.Z.)